 - In 2011, the cumulative value of lost cell phones in America amounted to about $30 billion.

 The loss of your cell is both inconvenient and expensive.
 If your phone will cost a small fortune to replace, you may want to consider cell phone insurance to protect you from loss, damage or theft.

-However, a manufacturer’s warranty will not cover a replacement phone if you dropped the phone and smashed it, if you spilled your coffee on it or if your phone was stolen or lost.
+However, a manufacturer’s warranty will not cover a replacement phone if you drop the phone and smash it, if you spill your coffee on it, or if your phone is stolen or lost.

 Cell phone insurance reimburses you for accidental damage or theft not covered under the warranty.
 With mobile phone insurance in place, you can typically get a similar replacement for your damaged or destroyed phone.

-The deductibles for cell phone insurance usually cost around $50-$150.
+The deductibles for cell phone insurance are usually around $50-$150.
 This may seem excessive for a cheaper phone, but when it comes to a a high-end smartphone that costs $500 or more, the deductible is much more affordable to pay for than buying a new phone.

 Unlike cell phone insurance, the manufacturer’s warranty usually lasts for one year and covers manufacturing defects or mechanical issues.
 As long as you have taken all possible precautions and used the phone properly, you can get a replacement for a malfunctioning phone with your manufacturer’s warranty.

 However, cell phones can be stolen, lost or damaged by accident – which isn’t covered by a manufacturer’s warranty.
 Mobile phone insurance policies fill in where your warranty ends.
 If you have a high-end model, coverage for loss and damage especially makes sense.

 Does Your Homeowners Policy Include Cell Phone Insurance?